dmcyberkiller/HashCrack/README.md

-# HashCrack
+# HashCrack by dmcyberkiller
-This is for cracking the hashes
+This is for cracking the hashes for simple hash cracker